The 5 Ws of Spanish Placement

 - We want to ensure that all students enroll in courses that challenge them to advance in their study of the language.
 Therefore, students should never enroll in Spanish courses with a number lower than that indicated in their OSP.
 Our teachers will use level-checks the first week of classes to confirm placements and recommend changes if necessary.

-- We want to reserve beginning-level Spanish classes for students who didn’t study any Spanish in high school.
+- We want to reserve Spanish 101 for students who didn’t study any Spanish in high school.

 - We want to place students who transfer AP or IB credit to Emory in the right level, which will either be Spanish 212 or our Foundational Course level (300-318).

 - We want to help students with previous experience with Spanish choose the right Portuguese course.
-Students who place in to Spanish 212 or higher should consider combining that course with PORT 110: Portuguese for Spanish Speakers.
-This is a unique way of satisfying Emory’s HAL requirement with courses in two different languages.
-We are the only language programs to have been granted such approval by Emory College of Arts and Sciences.
+Students who finish Spanish 212 or place into a Spanish Foundational Course may register for PORT 110: Portuguese for Spanish Speakers.
+Combining SPAN 212 or higher with PORT 110 is a unique way of satisfying Emory’s HAL requirement with courses in two different languages, and we are the only language program to have been granted such approval by Emory College of Arts and Sciences.